About this website

 When Julian died in 2006 he left behind a generation or more of theatre-goers with very happy musical memories of him.
 These and his life are detailed more fully on the pages that follow.
 Click on the links to find out more.

-From a very early age Julian had performed at the piano, writing sharp satirical songs about famous people, upper middle class behaviour, and the attitudes of the 1940s and ‘50s.
+Julian Slade is well known for writing musicals.
+Less well known is that from a very early age Julian had performed at the piano, writing sharp satirical songs about famous people, upper middle class behaviour, and the attitudes of the 1940s and ‘50s.

 The Latest News from the Julian Slade Award Winners